☰ Menu

 Preliminary conclusion

 It is clear the HSI v6 may use longer focal length front optics than originally planned.
 The reflex mirror or catadioptric lenses are very compact and has low mass compared to traditional APO lenses with same focal length.
 But they are all challenging to focus by hand.
 In addition, the focus mechanism of the Celestron telescopes may be difficult to ruggedize for a life in orbit.
-Surprisingly, the old Nikon 500 mm reflex lens that was manufactured from 1983 - 2005 has equal optical performance compared to the other more modern candidates in this test.
-It also has the most ruggedized focus since it moves the secondary instead of the primary mirror by a fine threaded outer tube.
-Note that the company Tokina has released a new production line of reflex lenses in 2022.
+Surprisingly, the old Nikon 500 mm reflex lens that was manufactured from 1983 - 2005 has equal optical performance compared to the other more modern test candidates.
+Likewise, the new Tokina reflex lens also show equal performance.
+The latter SLR candidates have the most ruggedized focus since they move the secondary instead of the primary mirrors by a fine threaded outer tube.

 References